bahaaldine/angular-csv-import/README.md

 - **csv.accept**

 An optional variable to limit what file types are accepted.
 Ex. ".csv" to only accept csv file types.

+- **csv.callback**

+An optional variable to pass in a callback to execute once the file has been parsed.
+Will run following any successful parsing (ie change file, change separator, etc...).